 How Do You Plan and Manage Landscape Construction Costs?

-Project managers plan and manage landscape construction costs by tracking every cost item from day one.
+Project managers plan and manage landscape construction costs by tracking every cost item from the start of the project.
 This includes everything from planting and soil works to lighting, paving, and irrigation.

 Here’s how to stay on top of landscape budgets from planning through delivery: